bawkee/SqlBinder/README.md

 **It is more than just an 'SQL builder'** as it has a high degree of composability and is aimed at writing more complex queries.
 It isn't a swiss army knife either, it can be elegantly used alongside other popular tools such as Dapper, Dapper.Contrib, PetaPoco and others.

-Essentially, with one template you can create multiple different queries.

 [![NuGet](https://img.shields.io/nuget/v/SqlBinder.svg)](https://www.nuget.org/packages/SqlBinder/)

 ## Example 1: Query employees